Voice Everywhere

 Psychophysiological Measures

-To provide an even more in depth study, we teamed up with Georgia State University to conduct in person user testing with psychophysiological measures.
-This in turn provided our team a deeper insight into the unconscious responses of users as well as a multitude of other pertinent pieces of research we were able to apply to the Voice Everywhere app.
+To further our understanding, we teamed up with Georgia State University to conduct in-clinic user testing with psychophysiological measures.
+This approach provided deeper insights into the unconscious responses of users which informed the design and functionality of the Voice Everywhere app.

 Results